-Electric motorcycle registrations are on the rise.
-Is it time for you to ditch the petrol and get an electric motorcycle of your own?
+Electric motorcycle purchases are on the rise, but the question is - is it time for you to ditch the petrol and get an electric motorcycle of your own?

-Telsa grabs headlines with its electric cars, and big names like Toyota, Ford, and Audi are releasing their own production electric cars.
-But as electric begins to make an impact in the car market, so far it’s made little headway into the motorcycle market.
+Tesla grabs headlines with its modern, futuristic electric cars, and big names like Toyota, Ford, and Audi have followed in their footsteps, releasing their own production of electric vehicles.
+But as electric begins to impact the car market, it’s made little headway into the motorcycle market so far.

 Electric motorcycles in the UK really only became a viable proposition with the debut of Zero Motorcycles, which introduced a range of electric motorcycles well ahead of the big manufacturers.
 But even Zero had problems; although they first came to UK shores as early as 2009, they temporarily pulled out of the UK market in 2012.

 At the time, Zero cited a lack of support from the UK Government for electric motorcycles as a big factor in their decision to withdraw from the UK.
 However, they returned in 2016 thanks to the introduction of the plug-in motorcycle grant (PiMG) and have slowly been gaining market share with their impressive range of bikes.
 I think it is fair to say that thanks to the rise in popularity of the electric car manufacturer Tesla, really helped to bring the idea of electric vehicles to most of our lives and forefronts.

 Since then, the likes of BMW Motorrad, Piaggio, Harley Davidson, and Honda have all introduced their very own production of electric motorcycles and scooters, as well as rumours of Triumph, Kawasaki, and KTM also coining in on the electric market very soon.